jerrywu1623/Pokedex/README.md

 # Getting Started

 1. Install the latest [Docker](https://docs.docker.com/get-docker/)
-2. In the root of solution, run `docker-compose up -d`
+2. In the root of solution, open the terminal and run `docker-compose up -d`
 3. Open the browser and navigate to http://localhost/, and append the endpoint
 4. You should see the response like: